stajichlab/stajichlab.github.io/_members/omar-valencia.md

 github: omarval626
 ---

-I graduated from Middlebury College in 2019 and joined the lab as a post-bac the beginning of 2020.
-In Summer 2021 transitioned to Clear Labs as a Research Tech.
+Omar graduated from Middlebury College in 2019 and joined the lab as a post-bac the beginning of 2020.
+In Summer 2021 they transitioned to Clear Labs as a Research Tech.